-Samsung Galaxy Tab 7.7 yanked from IFA in Berlin [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Tab 7.7 yanked from IFA in Berlin [UPDATED]Alex Wagner - Editorial Director of News and Content

 Earlier this week we saw Samsung unveil its newest Android-powered tablet, the Galaxy Tab 7.7, to event-goers at IFA in Berlin.
 If you were to go back to Samsung's booth today to check the device out, though, you'd find that all mentions of the Tab 7.7 as well as the device itself have vanished.
 Why the disappearing act?
 Many feel that it has to do with Apple's injunction against the Tab 10.1 in Germany.